MasteryEducation/CPAExamsMastery.com/content/far/2/5/3/index.md

 Learning how to transition balances and results from fund-level statements to government-wide statements – and vice versa – is a critical skill for any finance professional working in the public sector.
 By methodically tracking capital assets, long-term obligations, and accrual-based revenues and expenses, you ensure the integrity and transparency of governmental financial statements.

 --------------------------------------------------------------
-## Quiz on Government-Wide vs. Fund-Level Statements
+## Quiz: Government-Wide vs. Fund-Level Statements

 {{< quizdown >}}